-While the speaker's layout doesn't match precisely a surround sound layout – it can be said that the Arc is a 5.0.2 system – and the Beam is a 3.0 speaker system.
+While the speaker’s layout doesn’t match precisely a surround sound layout – it can be said that the Arc is a 5.0.2 system, the Beam is a 3.0 speaker system and the Beam (Gen 2) is a 3.0.2 system.

 The Beam is a more straightforward affair with a center, front left, and front right speaker layout (3.0).

 As already mentioned, although the Beam (Gen 2) has the same number of speaker drivers as the original, the upgraded array arrangement makes it more like a 3.0.2 speaker system with additional Atmos surround audio.

 Crucially, the Dolby Atmos overhead audio in the Beam (Gen 2) is created with psychoacoustic HRTF technology.
 So, it doesn’t have the physical up-firing speakers like the Arc.

 Please take a look at my guide to soundbar surround sound speaker layouts for more information on this.